-Distributors that are seeking rate adjustments effective January 1, 2018 under IRM will be required to file their application by August 14, 2017.
-The OEB has assigned distributors seeking IRM rate adjustments effective May 1, 2018 to one of three application groupings noted below based on the expected level of complexity of the application.
+Distributors that are seeking rate adjustments effective January 1, 2019 under IRM will be required to file their application by August 13, 2018.
+The OEB has assigned distributors seeking IRM rate adjustments effective May 1, 2019 to one of three application groupings noted below based on the expected level of complexity of the application.
 The length of time required to review an application is commensurate with its level of complexity.
 Applications of greater complexity will be expected to be filed first.

-The OEB conducted a survey in June 2017 to identify the expected elements of an applicant's IRM application for the assignment of IRM filing deadlines.
+The OEB conducted a survey in May 2018 to identify the expected elements of an applicant's IRM application for the assignment of IRM filing deadlines.
 If a distributor expects that its application will be significantly more complex than it disclosed during the survey, it should advise the OEB and is encouraged to file in an earlier grouping.

-Distributors filing under the Annual IR Index method will generally be placed in the last grouping.
 Staggering the applications allows the OEB and other stakeholders to schedule resources to allow for adequate review of the applications.
 The deadlines for filing an IRM application have been determined so that, in the normal course of events, a decision and order will be issued in time for a May 1 implementation date.